DaAlbrecht/thesis-TEKO/content/Implementation.typ

 )

-After the number of messages in the queue is known, a connection to the amqp server is established.
+After the number of messages in the queue is known, a connection to the AMQP server is established.
 A channel is created and the `basic_qos` method is called on the channel.
 The `basic_qos` method is used to limit the number of messages that are being prefetched from the queue.
 The `basic_qos` method is called with